reqT/reqT/docs/lab1.md

 * Add a `Section("features")` to your model and include your feature according to the following example.
 Each feature should have a short identifier (id) that use camel case capitalization.
 Place your feature description in a `Gist` attribute.
 If you type `Gist ?` in the reqT terminal you can see an explanation/definition of what a `Gist` attribute is.

 ```
-Section features
+* Section: features has
-  Feature checkIn
-    Gist Guests can be checked in upon arrival.
+  * Feature: checkIn has Gist: Guests can be checked in upon arrival.
-  Feature checkOut
-    Gist Guests can be checked out after paying and leaving.
+  * Feature: checkOut has Gist: Guests can be checked out after paying and leaving.
-  Feature groupCheckIn
-    Gist Many guest arriving simultaneously can be checked in as a group.
-  Feature roomSearch
-    Gist Receptionists can find available rooms based on search criteria.
+  * Feature: roomSearch has Gist: Receptionists can find available rooms based on search criteria.
-  Feature webBooking
-    Gist A guest can book a future stay via a web interface.
+  * Feature: webBooking has Gist: A guest can book a future stay via a web interface.
+  * Feature: groupCheckIn has
+    * Gist: Many guest arriving simultaneously can be checked in as a group.
 ```

 ## Task 3: Prioritize your features